FREQUENTLY ASKED QUESTIONS

 What is Waukee Area Christian Services?

-Waukee Area Christian Services (WACS) is a non-profit organization that provides compassionate, practical care to greater Des Moines’ west side, offering food and medical assistance to those struggling to make ends meet.
-Supported by area churches, businesses and community organizations, WACS includes a food pantry, free medical clinic and community garden.
-The Food Pantry opened in 2005, followed by the Free Clinic in 2009 and the Community Garden harvested its first crop in 2010.
+Waukee Area Christian Services (WACS) is a nonprofit organization that provides compassionate, practical care to greater the greater Dallas County area, offering food, clothing, one-on-one support and medical assistance to those struggling to make ends meet.
+Supported by area churches, businesses and community organizations, WACS includes a food pantry, clothing closet, free medical clinic and community garden.
+The Food Pantry opened in 2005, followed by the Free Clinic in 2009, the Community Garden harvested its first crop in 2010 and the Clothing Closet served its first client in April 2022.

 How Do I Qualify to Use the Food Pantry?